akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- Jan 20, 2024: Our paper on container orchestration smells got accepted at MSR 2024.
+Congrats to Yue, Rachel, and Wilson!
 - Nov 22, 2023: Our paper on Ansible security got accepted at the Empirical Software Engineering Journal (EMSE)!
 - Sep 18, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
 - August 15, 2023: NSF has funded our project on container orchestration.
 This is my first CORE grant as the sole PI.
 Excited!